UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_06.md

-Although you might think that GitHub issues are mostly for collaborative projects, they are highly useful for individual projects too, as it is important to record ideas and decisions for your self in the future.
+Although you might think that GitHub issues are mostly for collaborative projects, they are highly useful for individual projects too, as it is important to record ideas and decisions for yourself in the future.

 GitHub has recently also improved issues capabilities to be used for project management, so that you don't need to use a separate program for that.